akiryk/tutorials-learning-lessons/GCP/running-list-of-questions.md

 Q: What is Cloud Endpoints and how is it related to GKE, Compete Engine and App Engine?

 Q: Is there a reason we'd use StackDriver?
 How is it different from DataDog or other tools we use?

+Q: What are all the ways Wayfair uses GCP?